Hypertrophied column of Bertin

 Hypertrophied columns of Bertin are more commonly bilateral, occurring in 60% 5.

-Kidneys are formed from the fusion of multiple lobules, each containing a central core of medullary tissue surrounded by a mantle of cortex.
+The kidneys are formed from the fusion of multiple lobules, each containing a central core of medullary tissue surrounded by a mantle of the cortex.
 Fusion of adjacent lobules leads to cortical tissue remaining between the pyramids, each column formed by the fusion of two layers of cortex 2.
-They are thus located beneath foetal lobulations (usually not visible in adults).
+They are thus located beneath fetal lobulations (usually not visible in adults).

-During intravenous urography septa of Bertin may mimic a mass by splaying and distorting the calyces.
-The renal outline however is normal (which is usually not the case when a renal cell carcinoma is present) and a slight indentation overlying the column may be seen representing location of previous foetal lobulation.
+During intravenous urography, the septa of Bertin may mimic a mass by splaying and distorting the calyces.
+The renal outline, however, is normal (which is usually not the case when a renal cell carcinoma is present) and a slight indentation overlying the column may be seen representing the location of previous fetal lobulation.

 Invariably the diagnosis should be confirmed with CT or MRI.

-Often the diagnosis should be confirmed with CT or MRI, or more recently with contrast enhanced sonography, demonstrating similar enhancement as normal cortex.
+Often the diagnosis should be confirmed with CT or MRI, or more recently with contrast-enhanced sonography, demonstrating similar enhancement as the normal cortex.